Until further notice, Plaça de Catalunya and MNAC stops on the Red Route out of service. We apologize for the inconvenience.

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-Torre Glòries, formerly known as Torre Agbar because it was made for Agbar, Barcelona’s water supply company, is a 144 metre-tall skyscraper with 33 floors, 4 of which are underground.
-The building, located at Plaça de les Glòries Catalanes, is the third tallest in Barcelona after the Torre Mapfre and Hotel Arts at the Olympic Port.
-It was designed by the French architect Jean Nouvel with a shape reminiscent of the pinnacles of Montserrat Mountain and the forms that Gaudí used for the Sagrada Família.
+Torre Glòries, formerly known as Torre Agbar because it was commissioned by Barcelona’s water company, is a 144-meter skyscraper with 33 floors, 4 of them underground, located in Plaça de les Glòries.
+The building, the third tallest in Barcelona after the Mapfre Tower and the Hotel Arts in the Olympic Port, was designed by French architect Jean Nouvel.

-It is a building that was designed with sustainability criteria and it uses solar energy and phreatic water to reduce its energy consumption.
-What’s more, the facade has temperature sensors that automatically regulate the closure of the glass panels that make up the skin of the skyscraper.
+It is a sustainable building that uses solar energy and groundwater to reduce energy consumption.
+Additionally, the façade has temperature sensors that automatically regulate the closing of the glass slats that form the skin of the skyscraper.

-You can get to Torre Glòries by going down to the Glòries stop on the Red Route of Barcelona Bus Turístic, on Carrer de Zamora, and then taking Avinguda Meridiana on the right.
+You can reach Torre Glòries by getting off at the Glòries stop on the Red Route of the Barcelona Bus Turístic, on Zamora Street, and turning right onto Avinguda Meridiana.